Steven Universe Future Slated to Premiere on December 7th

 Recent Comments

-- melendwyr on Legion’s Noah Hawley Will Direct the Next Star Trek Film 2 hours ago

-- Paladin Burke on Legion’s Noah Hawley Will Direct the Next Star Trek Film 2 hours ago
+- ED on The Mandalorian′s Werner Herzog Would NOT Let Them Take [REDACTED] Away From Him 1 hour ago

+- ED on A Space Cruise Goes Wrong in the First Teaser for HBO’s Avenue 5 1 hour ago

-- princessroxana on The Sex Chart That Changed My Life: Spectrums of Sexuality in John Varley’s Wizard 2 hours ago
+- sue a on The Sex Chart That Changed My Life: Spectrums of Sexuality in John Varley’s Wizard 1 hour ago

+- ED on A Joker Sequel Is Reportedly In the Works, Along With Another DC Character Story 1 hour ago

+- ED on Jon Favreau Shares the Original Concept Art for Baby Yoda 2 hours ago